Exploring Japanese Cuisine, the Foods You Can’t Miss

 Natto

-Made from soybeans which have been fermented, acquiring a disconcertingly slimy texture in the process, Natto smells not unlike cheese mould.
+Made from soybeans that have been fermented, acquiring a disconcertingly slimy texture in the process, Natto smells not unlike cheese mold.
 Combined with the texture, it’s a combination few from outside the country ever fully embrace, so do try it for yourself (but don’t say we didn’t warn you).

 Onigiri

-Before the sandwich, there was the rice ball (also known as Umaboshi).
+Before the sandwich, there was the rice ball (aka Umeboshi).
 It’s still an omnipresent option in Japanese convenience stores (and usually pleasingly cheap).

 Kashi-pan

-This most popular Japanese take on bread is a convenience food found everywhere, and there are countless variations (often hidden inside the dough).
+This most popular Japanese take on bread is a convenience food that you can find it everywhere.
+Furthermore, there are countless variations (often inside the dough).

 Wagashi

-Speaking of sweets, Japanese meals have concluded with a portion of Wagashi for generations.
+Speaking of sweets, Japanese cuisine has concluded with a portion of Wagashi for generations.

 Takoyaki

-This is considered the best well-known street food of Japan.
-Originated in Osaka, Takoyaki now can be found easily at convenience stores, food courts, street vendors, supermarkets, and even specialty restaurants.
+One of the best well-known street food in Japan surely includes Takoyaki.
+Originating in Osaka, now you can easily find Takoyaki at convenience stores, food courts, street vendors, supermarkets, and even specialty restaurants.

-With the name Octopus Balls, or Octopus Dumplings, of course, its main ingredient is octopus, covered by the Dashi-flavoured batter.
+With the name Octopus Balls or Octopus Dumplings, of course, its main ingredient is octopus, covered by the Dashi-flavoured batter.
 The other ingredients are beni shoga (pickled red ginger), green onion, and tenkasu (tempura scraps).
 Additionally, it would be a big mistake if you eat Takoyaki without its toppings.
-They have takoyaki sauce, Japanese mayonnaise, aonori (dried green seaweed), and especially the katsuobushi (dried bonito flakes), it dances when it’s hot.
+They have takoyaki sauce, Japanese mayonnaise, aonori (dried green seaweed), and especially katsuobushi (dried bonito flakes), which dances when it’s hot.

 Just a quick tip, Takoyaki is pretty good going with alcoholic drinks or beer.
 So enjoy it yourself!